imxade/openRealityIdeas/README.md

 ### 5.3 Game Engine: Games + FrontEnd
 - A unified approach to creating interfaces for both games and applications using game engines will also provide a real alternative to JavaScript fatigue.

+## Contributing to This Document

+Do consider contributing to this markdown!
+Here’s how:

+- **Add Your Ideas**: Share your own thoughts on how XR can evolve.
+- **Challenge Existing Ideas**: Open issues to discuss improvements or alternative approaches, inviting community input.
+- **Clarify or Elaborate**: Expand on existing ideas where more detail might help.
+- **Improve Structure**: Suggest ways to categorize and organize this document more effectively.
+- **Suggest Practical Implementations**: Offer specific ways to bring ideas to life.

+> **Note:** Before creating a pull request (PR), may be consider opening an issue to involve the community in the discussion.
+PRs should relate to XR interface concepts.